Fantastic Four: Characters

 The Fantastic Four has had several headquarters, most notably the Baxter Building, located at 42nd Street and Madison Avenue in New York City.
 The Baxter Building was replaced by Four Freedoms Plaza at the same location after its destruction at the hands of Kristoff Vernard, adopted son of Doctor Doom.
 During the construction of the plaza, the team took up temporary residence at Avengers Mansion.
 Pier 4, a waterfront warehouse, served as a temporary headquarters after Four Freedoms Plaza was destroyed by the ostensible superhero team the Thunderbolts shortly after the revelation that they were the supervillain team the Masters of Evil in disguise.
-Pier 4 was eventually destroyed during a battle with the Diablo, after which the team received a new Baxter Building, courtesy of one of team leader Reed Richards' former professors, Noah Baxter.
+Pier 4 was eventually destroyed during a battle with Diablo, after which the team received a new Baxter Building, courtesy of one of team leader Reed Richards' former professors, Noah Baxter.
 This second Baxter Building was constructed in Earth's orbit and teleported into the vacant lot formerly occupied by the original.
-After their brief hiatus creating universes after the Secret Wars event, they took residence on 4 Yancy Street before moving back into the newly rebuilt Baxter Building.
+After their brief hiatus creating universes after the events of "Secret Wars", the Fantastic Four took residence on 4 Yancy Street before moving back into the newly rebuilt Baxter Building.